MineralsCloud/pgm/README.md

 ## How to cite

+The associated paper is published [online here](https://authors.elsevier.com/c/1hQ5e_FEhOCgU).

+Please cite this article as:

-The paper is currently available from arXiv: Hongjin Wang, Jingyi Zhuang, Zhen Zhang, Qi Zhang, Renata M. Wentzcovitch, pgm: A Python package for free energy calculations within the phonon gas model, [arXiv:2303.1158](https://arxiv.org/abs/2303.11583) [physics.comp-ph].
+| Hongjin Wang, Jingyi Zhuang, Zhen Zhang, Qi Zhang, Renata M. Wentzcovitch, pgm: A Python package for free energy calculations within the phonon gas model, Computer Physics Communications (2023), Volume 291, 2023, 108845, [https://doi.org/10.1016/j.cpc.2023.108845](https://doi.org/10.1016/j.cpc.2023.108845).

+If you are unable to access the full text of this article, please contact the authors.

 ## Installation
 ### Manual install